 Simultaneous administration of Nefersil with:

-Drugs that exert a depressing effect on the central nervous system or with ethanol may increase the central nervous system depressant effects of tramadol.
+Drugs that exert a depressing effect on the central nervous system or with ethanol may increase tramadol’s main nervous system depressant effects.
 Monoamine oxidase inhibitors are probably the development of serotonin syndrome.

-Serotonin reuptake inhibitors, tricyclic antidepressants, antipsychotics, other means to lower the threshold of seizure readiness, increases the risk of seizures, opioid analgesics are likely to reduce analgesic action.
+Serotonin reuptake inhibitors, tricyclic antidepressants, antipsychotics, and other means lower the seizure readiness threshold, increase the risk of seizures, and opioid analgesics are likely to reduce analgesic action.

-The warfarin and phenprocoumon increase the anticoagulant effect, carbamazepine reduced plasma concentration of tramadol and its analgesic effect, paroxetine describes cases serotonin syndrome seizures.
-Sertraline, fluoxetine describes cases of serotonin syndrome.
+The warfarin and phenprocoumon increase the anticoagulant effect, carbamazepine reduces plasma concentration of tramadol and its analgesic effect, and paroxetine describes cases of serotonin syndrome seizures.
+Sertraline and fluoxetine describe cases of serotonin syndrome.

-Since lysine does not alter clonixinate clotting, it does not interact with anticoagulant drugs and does not require dose adjustments.
-Concomitant use of anticholinergic drugs that should be avoided due to the possibility that atropine improves its effects.
+Since lysine does not alter clonidine clotting, it does not interact with anticoagulant drugs.
+It does not require dose adjustments—concomitant use of anticholinergic drugs that should be avoided due to the possibility that atropine improves its effects.

-Acute intoxication with alcohol and drugs, providing a depressing effect on the central nervous system, children up to 1 year of age and hypersensitivity to Nefersil.
+Acute intoxication with alcohol and drugs, a depressing effect on the central nervous system, children up to 1 year of age, and hypersensitivity to Nefersil.

 Hypersensitivity to any component.
-It should be used with caution in patients with a history of coronary artery disease, peripheral vascular disease, severe hypertension, advanced liver or kidney failure.
+It should be used with caution in patients with coronary artery disease, peripheral vascular disease, severe hypertension, and advanced liver or kidney failure.

-It is contraindicated in patients with active peptic ulcer or gastrointestinal bleeding.
-There is no association with macrolide antibiotics or beta blockers.
+It is contraindicated in patients with active peptic ulcers or gastrointestinal bleeding.
+There is no association with macrolide antibiotics or beta-blockers.

 Occasionally, nausea, dizziness, and drowsiness were mild and transient.
 On rare occasions, and when administering high doses, the appearance of dry mouth or constipation is possible.

-In patients with a history of peptic ulcer, it should be administered with caution.
-Safety studies in the gastrointestinal tract showed that lysine clonixinate has no deleterious effects on the mucosa and does not induce bleeding.
+In patients with a history of peptic ulcers, it should be administered with caution.
+Safety studies in the gastrointestinal tract showed that lysine clonixinate has no harmful effects on the mucosa and does not induce bleeding.